gakimball/chai-fetch-mock/README.md

 ## API

-### route(matcher)
+### route(value)

-Sets up an assertion to check calls to a specific matcher.
+Sets up an assertion to check calls to a matcher with the name `value`.
 This is either the URL of the route, or the custom name of the route.
 Use this before any other fetch-mock assertion.

 ```js
 // Default name